pablo-gf/pqbt-eval/README.md

 ## Overview
 The objective of this work is to evaluate the protocol-level and computational overhead incurred when migrating Bluetooth Classic pairing from traditional Elliptic Curve Cryptography (ECC) to Post-Quantum Cryptography (PQC).

-This repository specifically focuses on comparing the computational performance of the P-192 (secp192r1) and P-256 (secp256r1) curves and the NIST-standardized ML-KEM variants when executed on resource-constrained hardware under the same compilation and board conditions ressembling the constraints posed by commercial Bluetooth modules.
+This repository specifically focuses on comparing the computational performance of the P-192 (secp192r1) and P-256 (secp256r1) curves against the NIST-standardized ML-KEM variants when executed on resource-constrained hardware under the same compilation and board conditions ressembling the constraints posed by commercial Bluetooth modules.
 As a result, experiments were conducted using:

 - *Target MCU*: STM32F3 (ARM Cortex-M4).